CCMi-FIT/SZZ-Robot2/README.md

      - SPOL question text
      - OBOR question text

+A roster file example is provided in `roster_example.ods`.

 ### Question Template Files

 Inside the template files, you need to put markers that are replaced by questions text.
 The markers have the following